akaashvaa/git-helper/README.md

 We welcome pull requests for bug fixes, improvements, or additional features.

 ## License

-This script is provided under the MIT license.
+This script is provided under the ISC license.
 See the license file for details.